What is the Town Planning Scheme?

 The scheme review will be guided by the preparation of a Local Planning Strategy (LPS) which will set a clear picture of objectives, planning intentions and proposals of both the Council and the community.

 Plans or strategies may also be prepared for specific precincts to account for local history and character and/or specific land use and planning issues.
-Such studies include the West Leederville Planning and Urban Design Study.
+Such studies include the West Leederville Planning and Urban Design Study, the Housing Options Study and Wembley and Floreat District Centre Plans.

 How to get involved